ShadowTheHedgehogHacking/2P-ShdTH/README.md

 Levels marked with the yellow `!` will have these platforms.

-Make sure P2 is standing on a platform before P1 goes in the Warphole.
+Make sure P2 is standing on a platform before P1 goes in a Warphole.

 If P2 jumps into a Warphole first instead of P1, P2 must wait at the Warphole exit until P1 also jumps into the Warphole.